Examples

 2.13.
 Service Call Metadata

-The Service Call Metadata for all Cert Types.
+The following is an example of the Service Call Metadata for all certificate types:

 1service_metadata_ca = {